tanvividyala/tanvividyala/README.md

-### Hi, I'm Tanvi! 🌞
+## Hi, I'm Tanvi! 🌞

-I’m an undergraduate at UC San Diego studying human-computer interaction and its intersection with data to build tools that are educational and accessible.
+I’m a junior at UC San Diego, studying the intersection of human-computer interaction and data science.
+My work focuses on using data to decode behavior and build products that make the world a little bit better, from analyzing large-scale healthcare campaigns to building tools to support educators.

-Currently I'm...
-- 📚 Developing tools for educators as a Web Development Intern with the UCSD Computer Science Department.

-Previously I've...

-- 🩺 Improved KP.org through optimizing digital campaigns as a Data Analytics Intern at Kaiser Permanente.
-- 🍎 Analyzed food distribution and socioeconomic disparities in San Diego at the Data Science Alliance
-- 🤖 Investigated developers' perceptions of humanness in AI agents and their implications for neurodiverse individuals at the Ujima S&P Group.

-I'm looking for opportunities in Data Analytics and Product Management.
-You can contact me at tvidyala@ucsd.edu 📫
+Check out some of my work here